Mets, Syndergaard agree to $9.7 million salary for 2020

-Syndergaard bristled at pitching to No. 1 catcher Wilson Ramos and has had a rocky relationship with the Mets’ front office at times.
-Syndergaard’s name has been mentioned in trade talk on several occasions — including last summer.
+Syndergaard bristled at pitching to No. 1 catcher Wilson Ramos last season and has had a rocky relationship with the Mets’ front office at times.
+The pitcher’s name has been mentioned in trade talk on several occasions — including last summer.

 Syndergaard, an All-Star in 2016, is 47-30 with a 3.31 ERA in five major league seasons.
 He can become a free agent after the 2021 season.